This article is part of The Ascender, Highrise’s platform for articles and resources. Learn More.

 • The Expert: You expect yourself to know everything, so even a minor lack of knowledge results in feelings of failure.

 • The Natural Genius: You measure competence in terms of ease and speed.
-The fact that you have to struggle to, or take a few tries to, master a subject or skill equals failure.
+The fact that you have to struggle to, or even take a few tries to, develop expertise in a subject or a skill equals failure.

 • The Soloist: You feel you should be able to do it all on your own, so asking for help is a sign of failure.